awsdocs/aws-dms-step-by-step/doc_source/chap-rdsoracle2aurora.steps.validateschemaconversion.md

 1. In SQL Workbench/J, choose **File**, then choose **Connect window**\.
 Choose the RDSAuroraConnection you created in an earlier step\.
 Click **OK**\.

-1. Run the following script to verify the number of object types and count in HR schema in the target Aurora MySQL database\.
+1. Run the following script to verify the number of object types and count in the **HR** schema in the target Aurora MySQL database\.
 These values should match the number of objects in the source Oracle database:

    ```
    SELECT a.OBJECT_TYPE, COUNT(*)